mekowalski/beer-client/NOTES.md

 - App Setup/Structure Ideas
 - Actions: would hold the action creators with functionality to make requests to external API
 - Apis: this file would hold the baseURL of the Rails API(could i use axios?)
-- Reducers: i would hold an `index.js` file that uses `combineReducers`. this would also hols other reducers for fetching beers or other context i need for the app
+- Reducers: i would hold an `index.js` file that uses `combineReducers`. this would also hold other reducers for fetching beers or other context i need for the app
 - Components: mainly used to hold components that aren't smart, they just display content
 - Containers: these would hold components that need to actually use and manage State and Data